aionnetwork/aion-docs/kernel/api/network.md

 # Network

 This page will take you through the API calls for querying the following information:

-* syncing status
+- Syncing status
-* current peer count
+- Current peer count
-* network listening status
+- Network listening status

 The APIs at present do not support querying for the network identifier similar to [`net_version`](https://github.com/ethereum/wiki/wiki/JSON-RPC#net_version).